department-of-veterans-affairs/vagov-content/pages/change-address.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

   <b>No</b>.
-We’ll use the address information in your profile to contact you about certain benefits and services, including:
+We’ll use the address information from your profile to contact you about certain benefits and services, including:
 <ul>
 <li>Disability compensation</li>
 <li>Pension benefits</li>